Pavan-personal/CrossPay_onlyswaps/README.md

 ## 📱 Usage

 1. **Connect Wallet**: Click the wallet button to connect your MetaMask
+2. **Manage Wallet**: View balances, switch networks, and disconnect from the wallet modal
-2. **Swap Tokens**: Navigate to Swap page to exchange RUSD between chains
+3. **Swap Tokens**: Navigate to Swap page to exchange RUSD between chains
-3. **Send Payment**: Use Send page to transfer RUSD to another address
+4. **Send Payment**: Use Send page to transfer RUSD to another address
-4. **Create Payment Link**: Generate shareable payment requests
+5. **Create Payment Link**: Generate shareable payment requests (either QR or Links)
-5. **View History**: Check Transaction History for all your activities
+6. **View History**: Check Transaction History for all your activities

 ## 🔒 Security